marthjod/piradio/README.md

 TODOs/Known bugs
 ------

-- Because of the heavy key polling (?), _main.go_ is a strain on the CPU so far.
-This may be alleviated by lazier checking for key presses.
 - Setting a countdown for intervals < 5 min causes freezing (negative intervals etc.).
 Resort to intervals > 10 min for now.

 Setup